hyan36/fdr/Readme.md

 weigh xs = -1
 ```

-My solution is weigh 3 coins at time until we find the fake coin.
-However, this creates a problem, when the size of pile can not be `mod`
-by 3, we will have 1 or 2 coins left in the pile.
+Our strategy is to weigh 3 coins each time until find the fake coins.
+However, this strategy creates a problem, when the size of pile can not be `mod` by 3, we will have 1 or 2 coins left in the pile whic can not be determined wether it is fake or not.

-To overcome this issue, we will take n coins from the genue pile.
-(Given
-we have only one fake coin in the pile.
+Our solution is to take n coins from the genue pile.
+(Given we have only one fake coin in the pile.
 If the program hits the last few
-coins, all previous tested coins are genue. )
+coins, all previous tested coins are genue.)

 -   n = 3 - ((length xs) `mod` 3)